natebarksdale/natebarksdale.github.io/src/pages/about.md

 # History

-I helped oversee the editorial scope of the History Channel’s [Webby-winning](https://winners.webbyawards.com/2015/apps-dapps-and-software/handheld-devices/travel-handheld-devices/159568/history-here) app telling US history through pins on a map (and personally writing up thousands of fascinating sites along the way).I helped develop and maintain the master list of potential sites to feature, and created a ranking algorithm to help the team figure out which places to tackle first.I also work with [History.com](https://www.history.com/) on various fact-checking and editorial projects ranging from podcasts to social media to the book [_This Day in History for Kids_](https://www.publishersweekly.com/pw/by-topic/childrens/childrens-book-news/article/94885-hearst-home-kids-releases-the-history-channel-s-debut-children-s-book.html) and the newly updated [White House tour signage](https://bidenwhitehouse.archives.gov/briefing-room/statements-releases/2024/10/21/first-lady-jill-biden-unveils-enhanced-and-expanded-white-house-tour/).
+I helped oversee the editorial scope of the History Channel’s [Webby-winning](https://winners.webbyawards.com/2015/apps-dapps-and-software/handheld-devices/travel-handheld-devices/159568/history-here) app telling US history through pins on a map (and personally writing up thousands of fascinating sites along the way).
+I helped develop and maintain the master list of potential sites to feature, and created a ranking algorithm to decide which places to tackle first.
+I also work with [History.com](https://www.history.com/) on various fact-checking and editorial projects ranging from podcasts to social media to the book [_This Day in History for Kids_](https://www.publishersweekly.com/pw/by-topic/childrens/childrens-book-news/article/94885-hearst-home-kids-releases-the-history-channel-s-debut-children-s-book.html) and the newly updated [White House tour signage](https://bidenwhitehouse.archives.gov/briefing-room/statements-releases/2024/10/21/first-lady-jill-biden-unveils-enhanced-and-expanded-white-house-tour/).

 See my posts tagged [history.com](/tags/historycom/)